Country | Capital | Currency | Currency Abbreviation |

 1. The Forbidden City

 The Forbidden City, or Palace Museum, sits at the center of Beijing, directly north of Tiananmen Square where the famous portrait of Mao Zedong hangs on the palatial crimson wall.
 It was the imperial seat for Ming and Qing dynasty emperors from 1420 until 1912 when the last emperor, Pu Yi, abdicated.
-It was listed as a UNESCO World Heritage Site in 1987.
+It was listed as a UNESCO World Heritage Site in 1987.2.
+The Grat Wall

 The Great Wall winds its way across China covering over 5,500 miles (8,850 km).
 While the latest construction occurred after 1368 during the Ming Dynasty, construction of the Great Wall began over 2,000 years ago.
 In fact, the Great Wall is actually made up of a number of interconnecting walls spanning China that different dynasties and warlords constructed over the years.